djgroen/student-resources/docs/python-abm.rst

 What is agent-based modelling?
 ==============================

-Types of agents

-When thinking about forced migration movements, there are a few basic elements:
+An agent-based model (ABM) is a computational technique to model the actions and interactions of autonomous agents, with a view to assessing their effects on the system as a whole.
+Agents may represent individuals, groups, or abstract entities.

+In this tutorial we assume that we are modelling of people moving from one place to another.
+However, ABM can also be used to model other movements, e.g. of objects such as cars, of animals, of cells, or even transactions or e-mails.
+The elements may differ on the type of model you wish to create.

+In the case of our people movement simulations, we work with three basic elements:
-* The displaced persons themselves.
+* The persons themselves.
 * The locations where the persons reside
 * And possibly the paths (or routes) that interconnect the locations

 In its simplest form, this agent-based model features people that reside at a given location, and that move from one location to another as the time in the simulation progresses.

-Network-based versus geographically pixelated
+*Network-based versus geographically pixelated*

 In general there are two widespread basic approaches to ABM.
 One is network-based, where each location is an agent, and the location agents are interlinked using path agents.
 A second approach is geographically pixelated, where a region is subdivided into square areas, and the location of agents is indicated by the respective coordinates of the corresponding square areas.

-The code
+*The code*

 What follows is a detailed investigation of the simulation code.
 The code works as is, but as part of this tutorial you're being asked to change some of its